att10/WAVE/README.md

 # WAVE

-A RISC processor emulator written in a CISC processor modeled after the x86-64 architecture.
+A RISC processor emulator in a CISC processor modeled after the x86-64 architecture.